puzzle/ansible-training/content/labs/06.0/_index.en.md

 ### TASK 8

-- What can you do, to avoid Ansible to print out sensitive data ar runtime?
+- What can you do, to avoid Ansible to print out sensitive data at runtime?

 {{% notice tip %}}
 Take a look at [docs.ansible.com](https://docs.ansible.com)